Excellence in Health Psychology Research Award

 By Jerry Suls, PhD, National Cancer Institute, NIH

-Professor Peter Salovey is a particularly deserving recipient of the 2015 Outstanding Contribution Award by a Senior Professional from the Division of Health Psychology.
+Professor Peter Salovey is a particularly deserving recipient of the 2015 Excellence in Health Psychology Research Award from the Division of Health Psychology.
 In fact, the organization has been delinquent in not bestowing this award on him previously, in light of his myriad contributions to Health Psychology.
 Fortunately, this oversight is remedied today.
 It’s actually easy to see why he was missed.
 He is so prolific and has contributed so deeply and broadly so that he has functionally become “hidden in plain sight.”

 In any case, besides seminal contributions to the study of mood, emotions, and emotional intelligence he has and continues to contribute significantly to the application of social/personality principles to health protective behaviors, such as HIV/AIDS prevention, sunscreen use, and early detection, such as mammography.
 Probably his most subsCtantive contribution involves research on the effects of informational framing, in terms of costs versus benefits, and tailoring to optimize the effectiveness of public service announcements.
 When is it optimal to use an appeal that emphasizes costs versus benefits?
 What attributes of recipients should be used to tailor the persuasive communications?
 This research has involved a large range of samples, but most notable are his programmatic interest in exploring different communication routes and engaging inner-city and other under-served populations in field settings.